Skip to content

 • Maintenance of Vehicles

-Apart from these, there are many kinds of incidental expenses that are part of any business.
+Apart from these, many kinds of incidental expenses are part of any business.

 4. Calculate the Profit Margin